Amazon Prime Day 2021 For Small Businesses

-This is because Amazon heavily promotes its own products during the sales, such as its Alexa-enabled devices.
+This is because Amazon heavily promotes its products during the sales, such as its Alexa-enabled devices.
 Its devices often top the list of best sellers each year.

 Digital Commerce 360 estimates marketplace sellers’ sales only account for about a third of Prime Day sales.
 This is different from Amazon’s annual gross merchandise sales, for which marketplace sellers accounted for approximately 60% in 2019.

 This year and last year, however, analysis shows the share of marketplace sales is growing on Prime Day.
-Digital Commerce 360 project marketplace sales accounted for approximately 36% during Prime Day, up from 35% in 2020 and 32% in 2019.
+Digital Commerce 360 project marketplace sales accounted for approximately 36% of Prime Day, up from 35% in 2020 and 32% in 2019.